dhatwake2019/day2/commandlinebootcamp/readme.md

 -   CTRL A - move cursor to the start of the line

--   CTRL D - move cursor to the end of the line
+-   CTRL E - move cursor to the end of the line

 ### Navigation & Creation